Code-Institute-Submissions/project-1-employee-site-hub/README.md

 -   The Carousal code was taken from https://www.w3schools.com/bootstrap4/bootstrap_carousel.asp, I added Captions to Slides and               taylored to meet my requirements
 -   I got idea for the rounded images and from the Code Institute page 'What our Graduates say' section, I wrote the code myself and            copied the css for images from the 'Whiskey Drop' tutorial
 -  I copied code for the Modal Form from the Whiskey Drop lesson
--  I Copied the script for the submit Alert on the CARE Program form https://www.codecademy.com/forum_questions/512d28a06918338f2300e9ea
+-  I copied the script for the submit Alert on the CARE Program form https://www.codecademy.com/forum_questions/512d28a06918338f2300e9ea
+-  I got $("#exampleInputEmail1").val(); from https://stackoverflow.com/questions/46155/how-to-validate-an-email-address-in-javascript,     then I was able to check if the email field was blank
+-  In the Contact Us page I copied the Form element & associated CSS from 'Love Running' tutorial, and taylored to meet my requirements

 ### Content